IMadhu1/Madhu-Terraform/README.md

 ** Built in Functions **
 TF provides a wide range of buil in functions that we can use with in our configuration files to manipulate and tranform data.
 These functions help to perform various tasks when defining infrastructure.

+## Day 3
+Modules
+We will write a complete reggular tf project and then we will convert that into a tf Module.
+Module in Terraform
+We are working in an organization and this Organization have some million of lines source code and lets say this source code written in Java and the name of the company is Amazon. we all know all companies these days are using micro service architecture. at this moment assume amazon using Monolithic architecture which means all million of lines code is written in one single application or one single project. we might be thinking that everything is written as a single application then what is the problem, the problem would be there is a bug in this particular application and there is a new person who joined this team and we assigned to him with this particular bug, now this person would take Ages to understand where exactly the bug or that person may take lot of time to read firstly he entire millon lines of code.